-Chris was born and bred in Waihi and both of his parents were raised on dairy farms.
+Chris was born and bred in Waihi and both his parents were raised on dairy farms.
 He graduated from the University of Waikato in 1997 and in 2003 formed the partnership of BlackmanSpargo with Ian Blackman.
-He has practiced in the rural sector for twenty years.
+He has practiced in the rural sector for over twenty years.

 In 2011, Chris attended the Kellogg Rural Leadership Programme, a course designed to develop emerging agribusiness leaders.
 He chaired the 2014 New Zealand Law Society Rural Law Conference and presented a paper on Fonterra at that conference again in 2017.

 He was also appointed to the Geyser Community Foundation Board of Trustees in 2014, a foundation designed for the purpose of ensuring charitable gifts are managed as originally intended for the chosen charity or the benefit of the Rotorua and Taupo communities.

 In his spare time Chris enjoys all sports, family time and supporting his motorsporting son, as a mechanic, in his karting.

 On leaving high school, Sandy worked for a local law firm which Ian Blackman also later joined.
 She completed her legal executive certificate and worked with Ian Blackman for many years as a registered legal executive.
 Ian encouraged her to obtain a law degree.

 In 2010, Sandy graduated with a Bachelor of Laws with first class honours from Waikato University.